 Spot Prawn Festival Video

-To give you an idea of what to expect at the festival in a typical year, check out the following short video clip.
-It was taken in 2019, so before COVID-19 and the need for masks and physical distancing.
+To give you an idea of what to expect at the festival in a typical year, check out the following short video clip from 2019.

 As you’ll see in the video, there are plenty of people walking around and exploring the many tents.
 As well, the event happens at a beautiful venue.
 The waterfront location is stunning and features views of nearby Granville Island, which is always worth a visit.

-For more information about the event, visit the Spot Prawn Festival website.
+For more information about the event, visit the Spot Prawn Festival Facebook page.

 Other articles that may be of interest include the following: